basecrackweb/notes-api/README.md

 node server.js
 ```

-You can browse the apis at <http://localhost:3000>
+Then, you can browse the apis at <http://localhost:3000>
+:)